 Readings and discussions will be key components of this year’s program theme “Do Justice; Love Mercy; Walk Humbly.”

-The World Relief book “Seeking Refuge,” complements our series on immigration and refugee issues and policies.
-There is also a seven-day devotional to use while reading the book, which is available in the office.
+The World Relief book “Seeking Refuge,” complemented our October series on immigration and refugee issues and policies.
+There was also a seven-day devotional to use while reading the book, which is available in the office.